rehierl/node-tree-outliner/3-4-0-design-6.md

           n2      n3
 B:  ===========
 C:  n4 ========
-       n5 n6 n7
+D:     n5 =====
 ```

-(Nodes `n1` and `n2` represent type-1 sectioning nodes
+Nodes `n1` and `n2` represent type-1 sectioning nodes.
-and `n4` a type-2 sectioning node.)
+Nodes `n4` and `n5` represent type-2 sectioning nodes.

 **CLARIFICATION**
+The parent container of an inner section either is the parent container of its
+parent section, or a descendant of the parent section's parent container.
+Put
+differently, the parent container of an inner section is never an ancestor of
+the parent section's parent container.

+**TODO** -
+explain in detail?

+**CLARIFICATION**
-The default scope of an inner section always begins and always ends inside
+The default scope of an inner section always begins and always
-of, or with the default scope of its parent section.
+ends inside of, or with the default scope of its parent section.

 (1) An inner section always ends with, or inside of its parent section:
 That is, because the inner section's parent container never is an ancestor